Cajac/picoCTF-Writeups/picoGym_Exclusive/Forensics/WPA-ing_Out.md

 ### Find out the name of the network, the SSID

+You probably could get away with cracking all the SSIDs in the PCAP file but lets make the cracking more targeted by finding out the SSIDs in the PCAP.
+We do this for learning in two steps:
-We need to know the name of the network (the SSID) in question to crack the password more efficiently.
+1. Finding out the name of the SSID field in Wireshark
+2. Listing all the SSID names in `tshark` (the commandline version of Wireshark)

-So open the PCAP-file in [Wireshark](https://www.wireshark.org/) and expand the properties of the first packet.
+First open the PCAP-file in [Wireshark](https://www.wireshark.org/) and expand the properties of the first packet.

 ![Name of the SSID field in Wireshark](Name_of_SSID_Field_in_Wireshark.png)

 In the status bar at the bottom of the window you can see that the field name for the SSID is `wlan.ssid`.
+Now we have the name of the SSID field.

-Lets double check that this is the only SSID used in the PCAP.
-For this we use the commandline version of Wireshark
+Then lets find out if there are any packets from other networks contained in the PCAP.
+For this we use `tshark`.
-called `tshark`.
 We only want to output the `wlan.ssid` field so we change the output to specific fields (-T fields) and specify our wanted field with -e.

-We then sort the output with a GNU-unix port of sort called `gsort` from [GnuWin32](https://getgnuwin32.sourceforge.net/).
+We also sort the output from `tshark` with a GNU-unix port of sort called `gsort` from [GnuWin32](https://getgnuwin32.sourceforge.net/).
 Output only a uniq list with the -u parameter.
 ```
 Z:\CTFs\picoCTF\picoGym\Forensics\WPA-ing_Out>tshark -r wpa-ing_out.pcap -T fields -e wlan.ssid | gsort -u